History of the Conservative Party (UK): Origins

 The modern Conservative Party arose in the 1830s, emerging from the Tory party that had formed about 1812, a key moment of the transition coming with the Tamworth Manifesto of 1834.
 Political alignments in those centuries were much looser than now, with many individual groupings.
 From the 1780s until the 1820s the dominant grouping was those Whigs following William Pitt the Younger.
 From about 1812 on the name "Tory" was commonly used for a new party called by the historian Robert Blake "the ancestors of 'Conservatism.'".
 Blake adds that Pitt's successors after 1812 "Were not in any sense standard-bearers of 'true Toryism.'"
 Pitt never used the term 'Tory'.
 In the late 1820s, disputes over political reform, especially Roman Catholic Emancipation, broke up this grouping.
 A government led by the Duke of Wellington collapsed in 1831 amidst a Whig landslide.
 Now in the minority, Robert Peel set about assembling a new coalition of forces.
-Peel issued the Tamworth Manifesto in 1834 which set out the basic principles of Conservatism, and that year he formed a short-lived government.
+Peel issued the Tamworth Manifesto in 1834 which set out the basic principles of Conservatism, and later that year he formed a short-lived government.
 On the fall of Lord Melbourne's government after a Whig electoral defeat in 1841 Peel took office with a substantial majority and appeared set for a long rule.